 The long-term incentive plan was replaced on April 27, 2005, by a stockholder-approved equity incentive plan.
-The Long-Term Incentive Plan allowed granting of nonqualified stock options, some of which are currently outstanding.
+The Long-Term Incentive Plan allowed granting of nonqualified stock options.
 There will be no future grants made under the Long-term Incentive Plan.
 The Company had accounted for options using the intrinsic value method.
 Options were granted at an exercise price that was not less than the per share common stock market price on the date of grant.
-The options vested at a 25% rate on their anniversary date over their first four years and are exercisely over a ten-year period.
-At December 31, 2010, 32,500 options under the Long-term Incentive Plan were fully vested and exercisable at a weighted average price of \$25.15.
-The intrinsic value of the vested shares at December 31, 2010 was \$394 and the weighted average fair value at date of grant was \$4.67 per share.
-No options were granted under the Long-term Incentive Plan in 2010, 2009, or 2008.
+The options vested at a 25% rate on their anniversary date over their first four years and are exercisable over a ten-year period.
+At December 31, 2011, all the options under the Long-term Incentive Plan were exercised.
+No options were granted under the Long-term Incentive Plan in 2011, 2010, or 2009.